gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

 </table>

 <h3 id="unittesting">Unit Testing</h3>

-<p>Unit tests are very important, and we strongly encourage
-submissions that include them, adding new unit tests for new functionality or updating existing unit tests for bug fixes.</p>
+Unit tests are very important, and we strongly encourage submissions that include them, adding new unit tests for new functionality or updating existing unit tests for bug fixes.

 <p>Tests for Java classes should be placed in a parallel source tree
 under <code>test</code> and the test class name should be suffixed with
 <code>Test</code>.
 For example:</p>

 <pre>
 src/com/google/gwt/core/client/EntryPoint.java
 test/com/google/gwt/core/client/EntryPointTest.java
 </pre>

-<p>The use of the parallel test tree has two major advantages:</p>
+The use of the parallel test tree has two major advantages:

 <ul>
   <li>You can do package scope testing (vs. a <code>tests</code>
   subpackage).</li>